richie-south/fetch-with-status/README.md

     throw new Error('Oh no!')
   })
   .build()
-  // now we have a normal promise and return value from executed fn above land here .then((json) => {
+  // now we have the original promise and return value from executed handlers above land here .then((json) => {

     console.log(json)